janclod/django-tutorial/README.md

     You will get something like this as output:
     `g4u2i$ftp27%p)%^c&j$0vwcc0o+jfx_ii_)*sn(na($(m71#s`
 3. Paste the random key into the `.env` file

+## Set up database

+The easiest choice is SQLite.
+SQLite is included in Python,
+so you won’t need to install anything else to support your database.

+Run:

+`python manage.py migrate`

 ## Launch django app